 Mizuki being Obviously Evil to the extent that Naruto realizes he's a jerk.
 This is a man who was portrayed as being both very friendly and a Reasonable Authority Figure in canon on top of fooling everyone (possibly for years) but in fanon he'll be as obvious as setting all of Naruto's supplies on fire right in front of him.

 Naruto's trademark orange jumpsuit being traded in for "proper" ninja clothing and people telling him he makes himself a walking target in his trademark orange.
-Nevermind that most other ninjas wear greens, purples, reds, and the like without one work being said about them.
+Nevermind that most other ninjas wear greens, purples, reds, and the like without one word being said about them.

 Even worse because it's usually stated that they're "shinobi" clothes and "civilian" clothes.